 The USS Joint Expert Panel, which is to publish its report this month, cannot magically reduce the cost, and the risk, to universities of continuing to offer USS defined-benefit pensions.

-Bernard Casey is a former research fellow at the Warwick Institute for Employment Research and a USS member.
+Bernard Casey is a former principal research fellow at the Warwick Institute for Employment Research and a USS member.
 John Ralfe is an independent pensions consultant.